deinsoftware/colorify/README.md

 ### Instantiate Library

-On the main class Program, add an static property Format and inside Main method create an instance of the library according the Operative System.
+On the main class Program, add a static property Format and inside the Main method create an instance of the library according the Operative System.

 ```csharp
 class Program